11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Nobody owes you their labor.
 People work because they’re compensated.
 If the job isn’t paying enough for its requirements, no one will want it.

 People do want to work.
-However, they expect fair wages in return.
+However, they expect fair wages and decent treatment in return.
 The company exploiting workers is the problem, not the workers who wish to support their families.

-Stop complaining that nobody wants to work anymore and start offering them fair compensation for their labor.
-Applicants will line up to work for you if you treat them fairly.
+Stop complaining that nobody wants to work anymore and start offering them fair compensation.
+Applicants will line up to work for you if you treat them right.

 Author: Melanie Allen